-As mentioned in Note 1.D, the damage to tourism in Israel and in Europe as a result of the coronavirus pandemic has led to the temporary closing of the Company's hotels and considerable uncertainty exists as to how the hotel sector will operate and also regarding the rate of returning to activity after the reopening of the hotels in and subsequent to the reporting period.
-As at December 31, 2020 and the date of issuing the financial statements, the Group's overseas hotels are open (although with limited activity), whereas the Company's hotels in Israel reopened on March 18, 2021, subsequent to the date of the statement of financial position.
-As at the date of signing the financial statements, all the Group's hotels are open.
+As mentioned in Note 1.D, the damage to tourism in Israel and in Europe as a result of the coronavirus pandemic has led to considerable uncertainty as to how the hotel sector will operate and also regarding the rate of returning to activity after the reopening of the hotels in and subsequent to the reporting period.
+As at December 31, 2021 and the date of issuing the financial statements, all the Group's hotels are open.

-As aforesaid, the present period is characterized by considerable uncertainty regarding the continued spreading of the coronavirus and its intensity.
+As aforesaid, the present period is characterized by uncertainty regarding the continued spreading of the coronavirus and its intensity.
 The Company will continue to follow developments in the tourism and hotel sectors in the forthcoming periods and will examine any relevant matters that arise when examining the fair value of its assets on the next reporting dates.